 In a different though related technique, the surgeon makes an incision in the back of the ear and removes skin, using stitches to hold together folded cartilage.
 In this method, it is not necessary to remove any cartilage from the ear.

-Ear surgery leaves a scar behind the ear.
-Scars are generally minor and inconspicuous, and fade with time.
+Ear surgery does leave a scar, but it will be behind the ear.
+Scars are generally minor and inconspicuous and fade with time.

 Are There Any Risks Involved With Otoplasty (Ear Surgery)?